Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     Metrics contain internal states that keep track of the data seen so far.
     Do not mix metric states across training, validation and testing.
     It is highly recommended to re-initialize the metric per mode as shown in the examples above.
-For easy initializing the same metric multiply times, the ``.clone()`` method can be used:
+For easy initializing the same metric multiple times, the ``.clone()`` method can be used:

     .. code-block:: python